Myanmar: Security forces arrest Japanese journalist | DW | 19.04.2021

 The reporter, identified by Japanese media as Yuki Kitazumi, has already been detained once before while covering pro-democracy protests that broke out in Myanmar after the military ousted the elected government on February 1.

-Kitazumi was arrested by troops at his home in Yangon on Sunday evening, according to witnesses quoted by Japanese NHK public television.
+Kitazumi was arrested by troops at his home in Yangon on Sunday evening, according to witnesses quoted by Japanese public broadcaster NHK.

-A Japanese Embassy spokesman said that he was transferred overnight from a police watchhouse to the Insein prison.
+A Japanese Embassy spokesman said that Kitazumi was transferred overnight from a police watchhouse to the Insein prison.
 Insein is known to be a place for holding political prisoners.

 The journalist, who is currently based as a freelance journalist in Yangon, was formerly a Nikkei business newspaper reporter.